Monthly Archives: January 2023

 “Hope is the Thing with Feathers…”

+Yesterday I woke up with the words “hope is the thing with feathers” on my mind, the first line of the poem “Hope.” by Emily Dickinson.
 Later, while walking on the beach, I found a white feather fluttering on a weedy stem, which seemed quite auspicious considering my thoughts and it being the first day of the new year.

-In the poem, a bird, the thing with feathers, represents hope.
-Merriam-Webster defines hope: to cherish a desire with anticipation; to want something to happen or be true; a desire accompanied by expectation of or belief in fulfillment; trust.
-This bird perched deep in our heart and soul, quietly sings a sweet song, despite the difficulties and strangeness of life, and asking nothing of us, encouraging us.
+Emily’s bird, perched deep in our heart and soul, quietly sings a sweet song, despite the difficulties and strangeness of life, and asks nothing of us, encouraging us.
 Hope is an enduring human capacity that pushes us to hold on and survive life’s trials.

 Thank you, Emily Dickinson.